compoundingeffects/bigpictureschool/astrophysics.md

 For most everyday situations, the basic laws of physics describe reality perfectly well.
 But under truly extreme conditions — objects moving close to the speed of light, or masses so enormous they warp the space around them — those laws become increasingly inaccurate.
 Albert Einstein's theories of relativity extend our understanding into those extremes, describing how the universe behaves under conditions far beyond anything we encounter in daily life.

+## General relativity: gravity as a bending of space and time

 Einstein's general theory of relativity reimagines gravity not as a simple pulling force, but as a bending of space and time itself.
 Imagine a heavy bowling ball placed on a stretched rubber sheet — it creates a dip, and anything rolling nearby will curve toward it.
 Massive objects do something similar to the fabric of the universe.
 This idea explains some of the most dramatic phenomena in astrophysics.
 Black holes are regions where space is so warped that nothing, not even light, can escape.
 Gravitational waves are ripples in the fabric of space caused by massive collisions between objects like black holes or neutron stars.
 And general relativity also predicts the expansion of the universe itself — the discovery that the fabric of space has been stretching outward in all directions ever since the universe began, a finding that sits at the heart of our understanding of how the universe came to be.

+## Special relativity: the physics of extreme speed

 Einstein's special theory of relativity describes what happens when objects move close to the speed of light — and its consequences are deeply strange.
 Time actually passes more slowly for fast-moving objects.
 A clock on a fast-moving spacecraft would tick more slowly than an identical clock sitting still on Earth.
 Mass also increases as objects approach the speed of light, making it harder and harder to accelerate them further — which is why nothing in the universe can ever quite reach the speed of light.